mabiesen/LedDisplayCoord-JSPY/README.md

 ```
 Click a cell once to change to a color or black.
 White is the default starting color.
 Click and drag over cells to change to a color or black.
-Buttons to fill all cells black, fill all cells white.
+Buttons to fill all cells black, fill all cells white, fill all cells a certain color.
 Color buttons to change the working color.
 Window on upper right side of the screen displays array of value-pair strings.
 To modify later.
-Set and display buttons are now functional
+Set, display, and anim buttons are now operational.
 ```

 Project began as black and white matrix and evolved to utilize color.
 You may still see remnants of the black-and-white paradigm in the code.